duncombe/centos-instance/AWS-instance.md

 	iii.
 Well, NOW we use anaconda and follow some instructions in  the Unidata python workshop examples.
 Also have a 		look at Rich Signell's
 	[tiddly spot blog](http://rsignell.tiddlyspot.com/#[[Creating%20a%20custom%20Conda%20environment%20on%20Wakari%20Enterprise]])
 	for hints.
+	iv.
+Look in [duncombe's glider-data branch](https://github.com/duncombe/system-test/tree/glider-data/Theme_4_Glider_Data_Visualization/Glider_Data) for create-env script that makes an environment for running ipython notebook.
 13. Further exciting python information is in this repository at [python_setup.md](python_setup.md).